derekcarlos/Cisco-Secure-Client-CLI-login-and-MOTD/readme.md

-# Cisco AnyConnect CLI loging and MOTD
+# Cisco Secure Client CLI loging and MOTD

+This is a fork of the existing Cisco AnyConnect Client CLI Login and MOTD.
+This works for Cisco Secure Client with a minor change on how the VPN connection state output is captured.

 Create a new alias within bash/zsh to connect or disconnect from the VPN with ease.
 No clicking required!
 ___